US stocks drift to a mixed finish as yields fall after a discouraging report on US shoppers

 On Wall Street, mixed reactions to the latest profit reports from big U.S. companies helped to keep the market in check.

-Coca-Cola fell 1.5% after its growth in revenue for the latest quarter fell short of analysts’ expectations.
-It also gave a forecast for an important underlying measure of growth this upcoming year that was less than some analysts expected .
+Coca-Cola fell 1.5% after its revenue for the latest quarter fell short of analysts’ expectations.
+It also gave a forecast for an important underlying measure of growth this upcoming year that was less than some analysts expected.

 Paramount is increasing its offer of $30 per share by 25 cents per share for each quarter that its buyout has not closed past the end of this year.
 It’s to show how confident Paramount is that its deal would get an OK from regulators at the government.
 Paramount also said it would pay $2.8 billion to help Warner Bros.
 Discovery get out of its buyout deal with Netflix.

-In stock markets abroad, Japan’s Nikkei 225 rallied for a second day on expectations that a newly elected parliament will help the country’s prime minister push through tax cuts and other moves to boost the economy and markets.
+In stock markets abroad, Japan’s Nikkei 225 rallied for a second day on expectations that a newly elected parliament will help the country’s prime minister push through tax cuts and other moves to boost the economy.
 The Nikkei 225 rose 2.3% to another record.

 Gains for other Asian markets were more modest, while indexes were mixed in Europe.